Learning Design and Technology

 Ph.D.
 University of Illinois at Urbana-Champaign, College of Education, Department of Curriculum & Instruction, Concentration in Technology

-Huang, W., & O’Brien, S. (in press).
+Huang, W., & O’Brien, S. (2017).
 Creating online presence: Weekly video feedback brings everyone together.
 In H. Blythe, C. Sweet, & R. Carpenter (Eds.), It works for me, creatively: Shared tips for the classroom.
 Stillwater, OK: New Forums Press.

 Gray, K. L., & Huang, W. J. (2015).
 More than addiction: Examining the role of anonymity, endless narrative, and socialization in prolonged gaming and instant messaging practices.
 Journal of Comparative Research in Anthropology and Sociology, 6(1).
 133-147.

 Huang, W. J. (2015, March).
 Be visible in the invisible learning context: How can instructors humanize online learning.
 Paper presented at the 42nd Annual Federation of Business Disciplines, Association of Business Information Systems (ABIS) Conference, Houston, TX.

 Witz, K., Lee, H. J., & Huang, W. J. (2010).
 Consciousness in the study of human life and experience: “Higher aspects” and their nature.
 Qualitative Inquiry, 16(5), 397-409.

 Instructional Design Supervisor, Teaching & Learning Technologies, Purdue University